-As an example, let’s say you omit A and just use B and C. What will happen is you’ll end up with a crumbly crust – there’ll be nothing holding it together so when you go to pick up your cheesecake, buhuhuhuhu: it’ll fall apart.
+Let’s say you leave out A and just use B and C. What will happen is you’ll end up with a crumbly crust – there’ll be nothing holding it together so when you go to pick up your cheesecake, it’ll fall apart!
 That’s why we need the syrup.
-Think of it as our ‘gluen’.
+Think of it as the ‘glue’

 The take-home message here is simple.
 You need three things to make a simple crust: a) syrup, b) nut/seed butter, c) ground seeds/nuts/nut flour.
 Let’s get to the filling now:

 When it comes to protein cheesecake making, people often mess up their fillings by adding too much protein powder.
-The result is a tasteless and breads-like pseudo cheesecake that, if you care about food as much as I do, will break your heart.
+The result is a tasteless and breads-like pseudo cheesecake that will break your heart.

 There’s three ingredients you absolutely need to make a great protein cheesecake: